 When completed, the thesis is submitted to the Chair of the candidate's supervisory committee for approval.
 The thesis is read by at least one other faculty member, designated by the Department Chair.
 The thesis is also read by an external examiner chosen by the Department Chair after consultation with the candidate's Supervisory Committee.
 The external examiner is a faculty member external to the candidate's Department and may be, as appropriate, external to the University.
-After consultation with the candidate's Supervisory Committee the candidate's Supervisory Committee, the Department chair will appoint a thesis examination committee consisting of the external examiner, the candidate's thesis advisor, and at least one (but no more than three) other members of the Department.
-(Members of the Supervisory Committee sorted as the sorted as a members of the Examining Committee.)
-The Chair of Graduate Studies or her/his designate will be a non-voting member of this Committee ex-officio.
+After consultation with the candidate's Supervisory Committee, the Department Chair will appoint a thesis examination committee consisting of the external examiner, the candidate's thesis advisor, and at least one (but no more than three) other members of the Department.
+(Members of the Supervisory Committee may serve as members of the Examining Committee.)
+The Chair of Graduate Studies or her/ his designate will be a non-voting member of this Committee ex-officio.